askeksa/Cinter/README.txt

 Instrument volume can be set arbitrarily.*

-Sample repeat must be either absent (offset 0, length 2) or placed at the very end of the (possibly truncated) sample.
+Sample repeat must be either absent (offset 0, length 2) or placed at the very end of the (possibly shortened) sample.

 Support for effect commands are as follows:
 0     (arpeggio)      Supported